max-circlefade/Circlefade/README.md

 ![alt text](https://static.wixstatic.com/media/ed93a0_c8bfb29a915542139f95080f688d627f~mv2.png)

-The density lets you control how much gates are sent.
+The density lets you control how many gates are sent.

 The temperature lets you control the pitch of the notes sent.